roothch/PreenCut/README.md

 ## ✨ Key Features

-- **Automatic Speech Recognition**: Powered by WhisperX for accurate transcription
+- **Automatic Speech Recognition**: Powered by OpenAI Whisper for accurate transcription
 - **AI-Powered Analysis**: Uses large language models to segment and summarize content
 - **Natural Language Querying**: Find clips using descriptive prompts like "Find all product demo segments"
 - **Smart Clipping**: Select and export segments as individual files or merged video